-Woodland Hunt Instructors
+Woodland Hunt Coaches

 Lucy is BHSI (reg) BHS and R&RS Assessor Experienced trainer/coach for all levels.
 She is an experienced Riding and Road Safety Trainer and Examiner and a BHS and UKCC Assessor.
 She competes her three dressage horses to BD Medium Level and her nieces are Woodland members.

 Ellie has been a member of Woodland Hunt for a number of years so knows how much fun being part of this pony club can be.
 Ellie qualified as a BHS stage 3 instructor in 2021 whilst riding her own horses and has been to the Pony Club Championships twice.

 She is currently studying Physiotherapy at university and teaches in her holidays.
 Ellie is a competitive eventer although has also competed in showjumping and dressage

 Helen is the Head of Equine Department at BCA and was originally a student there having completed her BA (Hons) Equine Sports Performance.
 Helen lectures on a variety of equine subjects, teaches ridden flat and jump sessions.
 Helen is a BHS Senior Coach, teaching many Riding Club and Pony Club clinics and camps over the last twenty years.
 Helen is now enjoying be a pony club Mum herself!

 Growing up on a farm and livery stables in South Devon, Emma has been riding for as long as she could walk.
 She spent her early years with the South Devon Moorland Pony Club and represented them numerous times in Showjumping, Eventing and Tetrathlon, successfully competing at the Pony Club Championships on 6 occasions.
 Emma is a BHS Accredited Professional Coach and has a 1st Class Hons Degree in Animal Science from the University of Reading.
 Emma has two daughters who are members of WHPC.